londondev77/Home-Assistant-Thermostat-booster/README.md

 1. On finish, the temperature snapshot is restored followed by scheduler snapshot (and those that are switched on will also be passed to the `scheduler.run_action` service to ensure they're enabled correctly).
 The latter will override the temperature snapshot if a schedule is active at that point.

 > [!NOTE]
+> Starting a boost while one is already active replaces the current boost (new temperature + timer from now).
+Boosts do not stack.
+On finish, Thermostat Boost restores the original pre-boost snapshot (temperature/schedules), not the temporary state from the already-running boost.
+The custom card prevents replacing one boost with another but it can be done from a service call.

+> [!NOTE]
 > If a single scheduler switch controls multiple thermostats, boosting one thermostat will still toggle that shared scheduler switch and can therefore affect the other thermostats on that schedule.

+### Multiple thermostat boost (card)

+1. Select one or more thermostats using the picker at the top of the card.
+1. Set the boost temperature offset and duration.
+1. Click `Start boost on selected thermostats`.

+Notes:
+- The card applies the same offset and duration to all selected thermostats.
+- This card is for starting boosts only.
+Use the cancel-all card to end active boosts.

+### Cancel all boosts (card)
+This is the standalone cancel button, which appears in the card picker as "Thermostat Boost - cancel all button".

+UI steps:
+1. Add a `custom:thermostat-boost-cancel-all-card` card to your dashboard.
+1. Click `Cancel boost on ALL thermostats` to end any active boosts.

 ### Disable Schedules toggle (Long-Term Changes)